 - We also operate a tiered entry fee scheme so that those on a lower income can visit us – the majority of Malawians can’t afford to visit wildlife in their own national parks.

-- What’s more, the existence of such a visible and popular tourist attraction within prime urban development territory has undoubtedly contributed to the protection of this beautiful 180 hectare wildlife reserve, one of the last examples of acacia combretum woodland in the region and itself an important area of urban biodiversity that is home to abundant wildlife.
+- The existence of such a visible and popular tourist attraction within prime urban development territory has undoubtedly contributed to the protection of this beautiful 180-hectare wildlife reserve – one of the last examples of acacia combretum woodland in the region and itself an important area of urban biodiversity that is home to abundant wildlife.

 HOW YOU CAN HELP

 We are mandated to operate on behalf of the Department of National Parks and Wildlife, and are accredited by the Pan African Sanctuary Alliance, the Global Federation of Animal Sanctuaries and the PAW scheme under the Born Free Foundation.
 The Wildlife Centre is the world’s only sanctuary to hold all three accreditations and one of only two African sanctuaries deemed by GFAS to have high enough welfare standards for a global award.
 In addition to support from Stichting AAP, the Born Free Foundation and the Olsen Animal Trust, the Centre’s financial stability is due to the responsible tourism model adopted.